GendlerYoni/BookAByte/README.md

 - User registration and login
 - Browse and filter restaurants by name, type, and rating
-- View restaurant details, reviews, and available reservation times
+- View restaurant details, reviews, and reservation availability
 - Create and cancel reservations
 - View upcoming reservations and reservation history
 - Submit reviews and ratings after reservations